o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`**

   The name of the template's restricted path.
-If supplied, you do not need to use the `--template-restricted-path` parameter.
+If supplied, you don't need to use the `--template-restricted-path` parameter.

 - **`-prprp PROJECT_RESTRICTED_PLATFORM_RELATIVE_PATH, --project-restricted-platform-relative-path PROJECT_RESTRICTED_PLATFORM_RELATIVE_PATH`**